anantmittal/teachable-dino/README.md

 1) Open How to [Train Your Dino](https://www.howtotrainyourdino.com/) in your web browser.
 2) Allow access to the webcam.
 (Note none of the images are stored, everything happens on your local browser)
 3) Click on JUMP to record an image of the corresponding gesture.
-Number of clicks equals the number of times trained, for better results please train at least 50 times.
-4) Click on DUCK to record an image of the corresponding gesture.
-Number of clicks equals the number of times trained, for better results please train at least 50 times.
+Number of clicks equals the number of times trained, for better results please train at least 10 times.
-5) Click on JUST RUN to record an image of the corresponding gesture.
-Number of clicks equals the number of times trained, for better results please train at least 50 times.
+4) Click on JUST RUN to record an image of the corresponding gesture.
+Number of clicks equals the number of times trained, for better results please train at least 10 times.
-6) Now,play!
+5) Now,play!
 You can control the dino by your trained gestures.

 Note: Order of training should be JUMP, DUCK and then JUST RUN.
 (This is a constraint we were not able to solve during the hackathon period of about 36 hours.)